From NASA to Nonprofits

 An early interest in filmmaking and storytelling

-Barbara is the daughter of a career Kodak man.
-He was the one who taught her how to load and use a movie camera.
-And as luck would have it, her dad’s job as a chemical engineer secured him free film and processing for life!
+I’m the daughter of a career Kodak man.
+He was the one who taught me how to load and use a movie camera.
+And as luck would have it, my dad’s job as a chemical engineer secured him free film and processing for life!

-With an endless supply of film at hand, Barbara would write little scripts, and then gather all of her friends together to make movies.
+With an endless supply of film at hand, I would write little scripts and then gather all of my friends together to make movies.
 These movies covered such weighty topics as the life and times of Rasputin, Russian spies in San Francisco, a rehash of the Wizard of Oz, and a bicycle safety film.

-Sometime during high school, Barbara discovered she could actually get a degree in filmmaking.
-Eventually she landed a coveted spot at USC in their School of Cinema/Television.
+Sometime during high school, I discovered I could actually get a degree in filmmaking.
+After studying at Denver University for two years (and taking advantage of its close proximity to world class skiing) I transferred to USC and their School of Cinema/Television.

-Admittedly, Barbara loved the film program and the faculty and students she worked with, but she never developed an affinity for Los Angeles.
+I loved the film program at USC and the faculty and students I worked with, but I I confess I never developed an affinity for Los Angeles.

-After graduation, she returned to the San Francisco Bay Area and forged a career in corporate video production.
-This is where she got hands-on experience in all aspects video production.
+After graduation, I returned to the San Francisco Bay Area and forged a career in corporate video production.
+This is where I got hands-on experience in all aspects of video production.

-As she worked for various high tech companies, she also honed her skills as a scriptwriter and storyteller.
-It didn’t take her long to become an award-winning writer and producer.
+As I worked for various high tech companies, I also honed my skills as a scriptwriter and storyteller.
+Before long I became an award-winning writer and producer.

-Eventually, Barbara did end up working at NASA Ames Research Center, landing a job with their video group.
-Working with the in-house video crew, she made videos about Space Shuttle Payloads, flight simulators, the Next Generation Air Space and other really cool high tech things.
+Although I never became an astronaut I did end up working for NASA at their Ames Research Center in Mountain View, landing a job with their video group.
+Working with the in-house video crew, I made videos about Space Shuttle Payloads, flight simulators, the Next Generation Air Space and a multitude of other leading edge topics.

 Soft at heart

-Coupled with her active imagination, Barbara also has a very soft heart.
-As a young girl, she was banned from the local pound after wandering one day amongst the cages, sobbing uncontrollably because of all the lost and homeless pets.
+Coupled with my active imagination, I also have a soft heart.
+As a young girl, I was banned from the local pound after wandering one day among the cages, sobbing uncontrollably because of all the lost and homeless pets.

-And it’s not unusual for Barbara to slip a few dollars to a local homeless person, or buy them a meal at McDonalds.
-Or, to help out in other quiet ways which will hopefully make a difference in someone’s life.
+I’ve also like to slip some money to people down on their luck, or buy them a meal at McDonalds, or to help out in other ways which I hope will make a difference in their lives.

 Putting it all together

-Barbara currently works as a freelance writer and videographer specializing in copywriting and video productions for the nonprofit niche.
+After 25 years working in the corporate video world, I now work as a freelance writer and videographer specializing in copywriting, video productions and marketing for the nonprofit niche.